-The ontra popped out of one of the rooms, bottled in hand, looking flustered.
+The ontra popped out of one of the rooms, bottle in hand, looking flustered.

 “I know,” he replied.
 “Where’s Lidia?”

-“She went home, the poor girl was so flustered, I thought she needed to go home and have a stiff drink-”
+“She left, the poor girl was so flustered, I thought she needed to go home and have a stiff drink-”

 “No!”
 He shouted, making the ontra and archan jump.
 “It’s been her all along, Carole, she was working with Lou.
 We need to find her.”

 “That’s not possible,” replied Carole.
 “She’s the sweetest girl, and so loyal, she would never-”